 HIST 103.
 U.S. Origins: From Pre-Colonial Times to 1877.
-4. This course begins by studying Native American cultures before European contact as well as emerging tensions www.guilford.edu 95 as European populations migrated westward.
+4. This course begins by studying Native American cultures before European contact as well as emerging tensions as European populations migrated westward.
 Students analyze why the colonists revolted against Britain, how new democratic political institutions evolved, the complex place of African enslavement and how Reconstruction-era politics and reform traditions fostered a new industrialized nation state.
-Fulfills humanities and social justice/environmental responsibility requirements; when "HP" precedes title, fulfills historical perspectives requirement.
+Fulfills humanities and social justice/environmental responsibility requirements; when "HP" precedes title, only fulfills historical perspectives and social justice/environmental responsibility requirements.

 HIST 104.
 Modern Times: The U.S. from 1877 to the Present.
 4. This course analyzes how the United States became a mature, industrialized consumer society, a haven for peoples from around the world, a welfare state and a global superpower.
 Studying both the benefits and costs of 20th century U.S. political and economic success enables students to understand some of the reasons why diverse social groups challenged the economic and political order.
-Fulfills humanities and social justice/environmental responsibility requirements; when "HP" precedes title, fulfills historical perspectives requirement.
+Fulfills humanities and social justice/environmental responsibility requirements; when "HP" precedes title, only fulfills historical perspectives and social justice/environmental responsibility requirements.